ORNL/ipyoverlay/README.md

 # IPyOverlay

-The code for this project has not yet finished going through our open source release process.

 ![Demo GIF of interacting with a plot with ipyoverlay](img/demo.gif) A GIF demoing interaction with an ipympl Matplotlib figure.
 In the demo, Clicking a cluster opens a pop-up window with a new figure.